klmcwhirter/todocore/README.md

 <span>[![Build Status](https://circleci.com/gh/klmcwhirter/todocore.svg?style=shield)](https://circleci.com/gh/klmcwhirter/todocore)</span>

-This is an app written based on .NET Core, ASP.NET Core, Bootstrap and AngularJS 2.
+This is an app written based on .NET Core, ASP.NET Core, AngularJS 2 and Material.

 It is my first attempt at writing a SPA using ASP.NET Core and is a simple (naive) implementation of the [Todo application made famous by John Papa](https://johnpapa.net/inside-the-asp-net-single-page-apps-template/).